 A new publication titled, “Situation Analysis Report on Antimicrobial Resistance in Pakistan: Findings and recommendations for Antibiotic Use and Resistance” was presented by Dr. Ejaz A. Khan, Chair of GARP-Pakistan, at the 15th annual Conference on Infectious Diseases in Islamabad, Pakistan.

-Global Antibiotic Resistance Partnership (GARP) is a project of the Center for Disease Dynamics, Economics, and Policy (CDDEP).
+Global Antibiotic Resistance Partnership (GARP) is a project of CDDEP.

 Increasing antibiotic consumption in humans and animals, particularly of broad-spectrum antibiotics, is one of the major underlying factors contributing to antibiotic resistance globally.
 In Pakistan, indiscriminate and excessive use of antibiotics in farm animals and poultry for therapeutic, prophylactic and growth promotion has also added to AMR.
 Most studies have shown increasing rates of resistance in both human and veterinary medicine, with MDROs being isolated, with increasing frequency, across the country.
 The use of antimicrobial agents in animals, poultry and agriculture has recognized benefits but overuse has potentially serious implications for human health.
 Antimicrobial Stewardship Programs (ASP) and Infection Control Programs are the most effective immediate options for combatting AMR.
-Unfortunately, in Pakistan, such initiatives have not be taken, until recently, to address AMR.
+Unfortunately, in Pakistan, such initiatives to address AMR have not been taken until recently.

 This report is available for download (above).